fltk/fltk/README.CMake.txt

     Turning this option off disables SVG (read and write) support.

 FLTK_USE_LIBDECOR_GTK - default ON (Wayland only).
+    Meaningful only under Wayland and if FLTK_USE_SYSTEM_LIBDECOR is 'OFF'.
-    Allow to use libdecor's GTK plugin to draw window titlebars.
+    Allows to use libdecor's GTK plugin to draw window titlebars.
 Otherwise FLTK does not use GTK and apps will not need linking to GTK.
-This feature is always 'ON' if FLTK_USE_SYSTEM_LIBDECOR is 'ON'.

 FLTK_USE_PANGO - default OFF (see note below)
     This option is highly recommended under X11 if FLTK is expected to draw